Ulysses Bloodstone: Elsa Bloodstone

 Elsa Bloodstone is the daughter of Ulysses Bloodstone.
 She was the star of her own mini-series simply titled Bloodstone.

 Cullen Bloodstone

 Cullen Bloodstone is the son of Ulysses Bloodstone and a student at the Braddock Academy.
 He was among the 16 teenagers who were captured by Arcade and brought to Murderworld so that Arcade could have the teenagers fight to the death.

 Other versions

 Earth X

-An alternate universe variant of Ulysses Bloodstone appears in Earth X. Following his death, he joins with dozens of other deceased heroes in attempt to stop the genocidal plans of Mephisto and Thanos.
+An alternate universe version of Ulysses Bloodstone appears in Earth X. Following his death, he joins with dozens of other deceased heroes in attempt to stop the genocidal plans of Mephisto and Thanos.

 Nextwave

 Ulysses Bloodstone appears in flashbacks in the series Nextwave, which Marvel editor-in-chief Joe Quesada initially stated to be non-canonical and set in an alternate universe.
-However, it is later suggested that the events of Nextwave are canon.
+However, it is later retconned that the events of Nextwave are canon, with the series' Elsa Bloodstone supplanting the original main continuity version.
 (Note: For more information see Nextwave#Continuity.)